Raathigesh/Raathigesh.github.io/_posts/2015-11-07-AngularJS- Resolve-Depencies-of-a-Function.md

 ---
 published: false
+layout: post
+excerpt: I wanted to invoke a function in an angular app but also wanted the depencies of the function (parameters) such as servies and factories to be injected automatically.
+modified: {}
+tags:
+  - AngularJS
+  - $Injector
+  - JavaScript
+comments: true
 ---

 I wanted to invoke a function in an angular app but also wanted the depencies of the function (parameters) such as servies and factories to be injected automatically.